Shortstraw: History

 In April 2013 the band released their second album Good Morning, Sunshine.
 The album was recorded at High Seas Records in Rosebank, Johannesburg.
 It was produced by Jacques du Plessis and Marc de la Querra from High Seas Records.
 Grammy Award winning producer Darryl Torr had some production input on the track called "Gimme My Fix" and Cape Town based producer Teejay Terreblanche was involved with "Bikini Weather".
 Singer Shane Durrant from popular South African band Desmond and the Tutus, as well as local hip hop star Zubz made guest appearances on the album.
 This was the first album where all tracks were written and recorded by the new five-piece line-up.
 This resulted in a more mature and well-rounded sound for the band.

 The band was described as one of the highlights of the Cape Town 'Up the Creek' festival in February 2014.
 Good Morning Sunshine won best album at the 2014 MK awards, Couch Potato reached no. 4 on 5FM's top 40, Good Morning Sunshine reached no 3 5FM's top 40 and Bikini Weather no 19 5FM's top 40.
 The Good Morning, Sunshine music video also went to number 1 on the South African MTV Rock Chart.
 The band won best video at the 2014 MK Awards for their 2011 release Waterworks from their first album You're Underfed, I'm Wonderful.

 Youthless was Released 5 January 2015.
 However on 15 February 2015, Shortstraw celebrated the official album launch at The Bassline in Johannesburg along with special guest Sawagi.
-Those Meddling Kids was released 1 September 2017.
+Those Meddling Kids was released 1 September 2017 and was nominated for best rock album at the 24th Annual South African Music Awards.

+The band has toured with a number of international artists both in South Africa and abroad, including The Kooks (UK), The Jungle Giants (AUS), Bombay Bicycle Club (UK), Last Dinosaurs (AUS), and the Dune Rats (AUS).